 Does it seem like the start of the school year is suddenly just around the corner?
 Feeling stressed because you intended to enroll in classes this summer but never quite got around to it?
 Somehow, summer seems like it should be endless, but the truth is, it only lasts around 12 weeks.

-If you need to earn credit this summer, you still have time.
-It’s going to be okay.
-It’s still possible to meet your summer course goals - and earn college credit.
-Let us show you how.
+If you need to earn credit this summer–don't worry–you still have time.
+It’s absolutely possible to meet your summer college goals, enroll in a course

 Take a Good Look at Why You Have Not Started Your Course